Biodiversity and Pollutant Countermeasures

 The Group is working to reduce emissions of air pollutants by setting emission reduction targets at each of our Group companies and by converting to the use of fuel components with less sulfur.
 Each group company carried out regular investigations on their emitted gas to confirm that they comply with laws and regulations.

-Groundwater and soil monitoring is carried out at each plant in accordance with the Soil Contamination Countermeasures Act, and we make sure that we are in compliance with laws and regulations.
-In FY2024, the company performed groundwater and soil monitoring 260 times at its plant sites.
+At each plant, in accordance with the Soil Contamination Countermeasures Act and through voluntary management based on agreements with the administrative authorities, we monitor groundwater and soil and verify compliance with applicable laws and regulations.
+In FY2025, the company performed groundwater and soil monitoring 229 times at its plant sites.

 Target